 Animal by-products must be transported in sealed new packaging, or covered leakproof containers or vehicles.

 Containers should be dedicated to the use of specific categories of animal by-products.
 If not they must be cleaned and disinfected after each use in order to prevent cross-contamination.

 Animal by-products must be identified in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013:

 - category 1 material must be labelled as 'For disposal only'

 - category 2 material must be labelled 'Not for animal consumption' (with limited exceptions)

-The person consigning the animal by-product must keep a record of each consignment and must ensure that identifying documentation accompanies the by-product during its transport.
-Such records and documentation must be retained by the consignor / haulier and consignee for two years, and must show the:
+The person consigning the animal by-product must keep a record of each consignment and ensure that identifying documentation (a commercial document) accompanies the by-product during its transport.
+Such records must show as a minimum: